matrix-org/complement-crypto/tests/mitmproxy_addons/README.md

 }
 ```

 Tests will lock/unlock whenever they need to interact with mitmproxy.
+Attempting to lock an already locked controller will return an HTTP 400 error.
+Attempting to unlock an already unlocked controller will return an HTTP 400 error.

 ### Callback addon